richafnu/Viva/Viva/glint/setup/360-competencies.md

 ---
-title: Viva Glint 360 competencies and reporting
+title: Viva Glint 360 Competencies and Reporting
 description: Competencies are verifiable characteristics and skills, which enable and improve the efficiency of performing work.
 Learn to develop your competency model. ms.author: JudithWeiner
 author: JudyWeiner